ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    ...

 where the ice concentration (*aice*), ice thickness (*hi*) and snow thickness (*hs*) are set to be output on the monthly, daily, hourly, seconds or timestep intervals set by the *histfreq_n* setting.
+Since *histfreq_n* is *0* for both monthly and daily frequencies and neither yearly nor per-timestep output is requested, only 6-hour mean history files will be produced.

 Further details of the configuration of CICE model output can be found in the CICE documentation  `3.1.4 <https://cice-consortium-cice.readthedocs.io/en/master/user_guide/ug_implementation.html#model-output>`_